Get to know the researchers

 Supervisor: James Elder, Andrew Maxwell

 Profile: Hi, My name is Kuimou.
-I am 3rd year undergrand computer science student who is working on Benchmarking deployments of computer vision mobility systems for various applications this summer.
-I am excited to participate in the research since computer vision has become more and more important in various areas, inclulding increase people's well-being and productivity of different area.
+I am 3rd year undergrad computer science student who is working on Benchmarking deployments of computer vision mobility systems for various applications this summer.
+I am excited to participate in the research since computer vision has become more and more important in various areas, including increase people's well-being and productivity of different area.

 Abstract: Benchmarking Deployments of Computer Vision Mobility Systems for Various Applications

 Computer vision has grown up fast in the last decade.
 Faster hardware and algorithm allows people to deploy various computer vision tasks in more and more areas.
 However, small systems such as mobility systems have strict power and size limits that regular general-purpose processors won't perform well with those limitations.
 People developed different neural processing units that perform significantly better than general-purpose processors to address this problem.
 To figure out the performance gap between the neural processing units and how they perform in different vision tasks.
 We benchmark that hardware based on the pedestrian detection task with varying pedestrian detectors in the SARIT platform.
 Our benchmark included the vision system's performance, accuracy, and power consumption.
 Our benchmarking will establish a reference for deploying further vision tasks on such platforms.
 At the same time, we hope that our research can help further the development of hardware and software by revealing the difference in the trade-off between power consumption, performance, and development flexibility on the current system.

 Abstract: Effect of Electric Vehicle Charging Loads on The Power Grid